GLEAM puts art in a new light at Olbrich Gardens

 While walking through the gardens, you might notice that in addition to the main numbered exhibits, there are lettered exhibits that act as points of interest in between the main attractions, referred to by Jeanne as “way-finding” points.

 From there, the main exhibits begin.
 First up is “Kaleidoscope Aflutter,” a butterfly installation designed by an artist collective based out of Australia, Skunk Control.
-Next up is “Night Birds,” a flock of neon birds positioned in the trees at Olbrich, designed by Chicago-based artist Michael Young.
+Next up is “Night Birds,” a flock of neon birds positioned in the trees, designed by Chicago-based artist Michael Young.

 As you continue towards the Thai Pavilion, the thump of music will become clearer and clearer until you stumble upon the “Tesseract” exhibit, designed by Madison-based artists Brett Adams and Bo Raasch.
 Past the Thai Pavilion and further into the gardens, you’ll find yourself surrounded by sounds and visuals from “A Wild Life,” designed by Bruce Winkler and his production team.